glaszig/rack-identicon/README.md

 ## Usage

-Use the middleware with plain rack:
+Use the app with plain rack:

 ```rb
 # config.ru